aturner-epcc/uknss-benchmark-ior_mdtest/README.QoS.N10.md

 NERSC-10 QSS Only Benchmark
 ================

-The intent of this benchmark is to demonstrate and measure the effectiveness of the quality of service feature of the QoS storage systems.
+The intent of these benchmark is to demonstrate and measure the effectiveness of the quality of service feature of the QoS storage systems.